Preparing Future Faculty

 This expert-led session focuses exclusively on Universal Design for Learning (UDL).
 There is no “one size fits all” model for inclusive teaching and learning.
 Just as our learner population is highly differentiated, so too can be our approach to teaching, creating assignments, and setting performance expectations.
 Participants in this session will learn evidence-based practices for adapting, adopting, and integrating techniques that support multiple means of engagement, representation, and expression of knowledge.

-(7) Mar 18
+6. Mar 18 5:00PM-6:15PM

 Culturally Responsive Pedagogy

-(8) Apr 15
+7. Apr 15 5:00PM-6:15PM

 By this stage, participants will have the tools necessary to think and act with intentionality.
 The goal of this session is to pull it all together and develop a blueprint for change.
-Specifically, participants will apply a simple but effective methodology for embedding inclusive teaching and learning principles and practices in all aspects of a class, from the syllabus to the first day to final grades and everything in-between.
+Specifically, participants will apply a simple but effective methodology for embedding recommended teaching and learning principles and practices in all aspects of a class, from the syllabus to the first day to final grades and everything in-between.

-(9) May 6
+8. May 6 5:00PM 6:15PM

 Sharing and Developing Next Steps